cweber/cms-jira-tickler/README.md

 # cms-jira-tickler

-cms-jira-tickler is a Chrome extension that periodically polls jira.cms.gov and confluence.cms.gov to prevent your session from terminating.
+cms-jira-tickler is a Chrome extension that periodically polls jira.cms.gov, confluence.cms.gov and miro.com to prevent your session from terminating.

 To install, clone the repository: